 Meghalaya has all seasons in a year and the terrain changes accordingly.
 The lush green terrain changes spectacularly to yellow, brown and then black during the dry season.
 I could not believe it when someone in Genni’s Kitchen; where I had most of my meals, told me that during the dry season there is water scarcity and the terrain changes its colours.
 The best season to visit Meghalaya is the monsoons, it is unlike anywhere else in India.
 Most of the waterfalls come alive only during the wet season as they tend to run dry within a week without rains.
 It feels like the rains fill the region with life.
 A lot of them don’t even have names and most of them are not known to many locals either.

-This is Kynrem falls and there is no proper road that leads here, atleast not when I visited.
+This is Kynrem falls and there is no proper road that leads here, at least not when I visited.
 Landslides are common along the way and it took out most of the road that was built.
 It rained pretty heavily the night before I took this picture.
 Only small cars or bikes could pass because of multiple landslides on the way.
-It’s about 20 kilometres from Sohra and takes an hour to reach.
-The water falls straight on a bridge that joins the roads over the stream and at times it floods it, closing the road for days.
+It’s about 20 kilometers from Sohra and takes an hour to reach.
+The waterfalls straight on a bridge that joins the roads over the stream and at times it floods it, closing the road for days.
 But I must say this was the mother of all waterfalls in Meghalaya.

 Lesser known waterfalls of Meghalaya